$750,000 state grant goes to Lonesome Pine Technology Park site - NewsBreak

 Sullivan places one-year moratorium on rezonings close to South Fork of Holston River

-BLOUNTVILLE — The Sullivan County Commission has approved a one-year moratorium on rezonings within one-quarter mile of the South Fork of the Holston River.
-However, the measure approved Thursday does not include land around South Holston Lake, from which the South Fork of the Holston flows.
+BLOUNTVILLE — The Sullivan County Commission has approved a one-year moratorium on county rezonings within one-fourth mile of the the South Fork of the Holston River.
+However, the moratorium approval Thursday does not including land around South Holston Lake out of which the South Fork of the Holston flows.

 Jonesborough Masonic Lodge to celebrate 200 years of local history